10 more aid trucks near Lachin corridor: Paris pressure on Baku

 - “Just as we treat Putin, we should treat Aliyev”.

-Prior to the press conference, the president of the unrecognised republic, Araik Harutyunyan, welcomed the delegation arriving from France via video link:
+Prior to the press conference, the president of the unrecognized republic, Araik Harutyunyan, welcomed the delegation arriving from France via video link:

 “Artsakh will not forget the friends who support it.
 We will fight as long as we can endure, though we have no expectations from the world, superpowers, international structures.
 Azerbaijan will not be able to bring the people of Artsakh to their knees by exerting humanitarian pressure”.